davidmctavish/ECE1373_2016_GeneSequeningFPGA/README.md

 - Petalinux tools (version 2015.4)

 ###	Booting the System
 - Find the files  BOOT.bin and image.ub.
-They should be located in <PETA_PROJ_ROOT>/images/linux/.
+They should be located in the folder "PrebuiltBootfiles".
 Copy both of the these files onto a micro-SD card.
 - Copy onto your USB drive text files for your reference sequence and short reads
-- Insert the micro-SD card into the slot on the ITX board.
+- Insert the micro-SD card into the slot on the Mini-ITX board.
 Set the switches to boot from the SD card and start up TeraTerm.
 (See the document Zynq_Mini-ITX_PetaLinux_2015_2.pdf for how to set the switches and how to configure the connection to TeraTerm. )
 - Turn the power to the board on.
 You should see various start-up messages on your TeraTerm console.
 - When prompted, enter the username and password.
 By default, both are "root".

 ###	Running the Sofware
 - Plug in you USB drive and mount it to access your reference and short read files.
-(DETAILS?)
-- First, generate the required tables from the reference sequence.
-In your terminal, enter:
-	- generate\_reference\_table <reference\_file.txt>
-- To check for matches with your short reads, run the following program in your terminal
-	- check_match <short\_read\_file.txt>
-- The results will be printed out in the terminal.
-The check\_match program can be run any number of times with the same reference table (no need to regenerate it).
+- Change directory to where you mounted the USB have put your reference and short read files.
+- Run the command "RunSequencer <sequence_file.txt> <short_read_file.txt>".
+The match results for the short reads will be printed to the screen in the same order they were written into the text file.